 Tools and materials

 I’m just gonna list all the stuff you’ll need eventually, with some nice pictures.
 Just in case you are a beginner and don’t know much about pliers or crowbars or saws 🙂

 So there you go…

 Hand and power tools:

-- Sander – you can use sand block, but I think it’s just too much work for big projects (finishing sander – check these posts for the best finishing sander, best random orbital sander, or best benchtop belt sander recommendations)
+- Sander – you can use a sanding block, but I think it’s just too much work for big projects (power sander – check these posts for the best finishing sander, best random orbital sander, or best benchtop belt sander recommendations)

 - Sharp knife, the kind you use to cut carpets